 Specific situations where blastocyst transfer is applicable

-Where single embryo transfer is specifically indicated (eg. previous history of multiple pregnancy, patient preference, uterine anomaly etc) blastocyst transfer may be a particularly useful option.
+Where single embryo transfer is specifically indicated (eg. previous history of multiple pregnancies, patient preference, uterine anomaly etc) blastocyst transfers may be a particularly useful option.

 Extended culture and Blastocyst Transfer with Frozen Embryos

 Some patients have large numbers of frozen embryos and it can difficult to know which have the best potential for pregnancy.
 An option in these cases is to thaw all embryos and culture through to the blastocyst stage to allow the best 1 or 2 embryos to be replaced based on development.

 The main benefit of the blastocyst transfer approach is in the ability to discriminate between different embryos in terms of their quality and implantation potential.
 It is essential to understand that the extended culture process doesn’t enhance an embryos quality per se; it is principally a method for choosing the ‘front runner’ or ‘runners’ from a group of embryos.

 It is important that we carefully choose the patients who are most likely to benefit.
 Our general guideline is to proceed to blastocyst transfer only if there are 4 or more good quality embryos available on day 3.

 EMBRYOSCOPE, INNOVATIVE TECHNOLOGY FOR YOUR DREAM